Verifiable-Reference-Letter/frontend/Notes.md

 ```
 > const sg = EthUtil.fromRpcSig(signature); // YES

-- these r, s, v parts are passed in the hash of the message (using keccak256) to recover the publicKey, which then we derive the publicAddress
+- these r, s, v parts are passed in to ecrecover along with the hash of the message (using keccak256) to recover the publicKey, which then we derive the publicAddress
+  - the public key is 64 byte which hashed (keccak256) becomes 32 bytes
+  - the last 20 bytes or 40 characters of the hash is the publicAddress
+  - we compare this 'recovered' publicAddress with the one stored in the db or found in the metamask account
   - here is the code:

 ```